-"The weeks fly by"
+"The weeks fly by."

 "My knee locks up with walking"

-There was a lot of frustration - and it required a lot of patience - but eight weeks after the surgery, it was finally that day.
-I woke up and was able to take a few steps without my knee locking up for the first time.
-It was only a couple of steps before my kneecap started acting up again but it felt like an enormous achievement.
-My PT noticed this as well because (let it be coincidence or not) the day before, he said that the exercises went a lot better and the swelling had seemed to lessen.
+It was a frustrating few weeks and took a lot of patience, but then at eight weeks post-op was the day I woke up and was able to take some steps again for the first time without my knee locking up.
+It was only a few steps before my kneecap played up again, but finally improvement.
+My physio had noticed this too, because (coincidence or not) exactly the day before he found that the exercises went a lot better and the swelling seemed to be less.

 Fellow rehabbers slowly began to notice this difference as well.
 Every Tuesday evening we train with a small fixed group and then a week later I was told that they thought I could walk better again.
 That is very nice to hear and a nice confirmation for yourself that things are going in the right direction.

 The fact that I was getting stronger was evident not only in my kneecap, but also in my stability and in the exercises I was doing.
 I had started with some (preparatory) running exercises, split squats, crosstrainer, but also the weight I could legpress with one leg slowly went up just to name a few things.
 So there was more and more of what was succeeding that way.
 And then at 8.5 weeks I suddenly got to do squat jumps for the first time!
 If you had told me two weeks ago that I would be doing this by now, I would have laughed at you.
 Bizarre how fast it can suddenly go then.